jchapuis/fullstackscala-scaladays2025/slides.md

 ^ - switch in flatMapSwitch means that the stream mirrors the inner stream
   - let's say there is a language menu, when there is an "fr" event, launch an inner stream which retrieves the french translations via the internationalization service.
 In the implementation that I have, this is an async call to the API, which is represented as a stream
   - when we get the translations, we set the locale
-  - because this is also a stream, we might get updates from the backend
+  - because this is also a stream, if we implement polling for instance, we might get updates from the backend
   - later on, if we switch to english, there is another event on the parent stream, we switch to the new inner stream, the english stream
-  - note that events propagate through the observer graph: so when we set the current translations in locale, this is a Var, and it will trigger other events downstream, such as updating the button label as we coded before
+  - note that events propagate further through the observer graph: so when we set the current translations in locale, this is a Var, and it will trigger other events downstream, such as updating the button label as we coded before

 ---
 ## Behavior ⚙️ unit coverage ✅